mosayyyed/weather_wise/README.md

 # OnlineShop App 🛒
 ![Weather App Banner](https://github.com/user-attachments/assets/161ba3b0-3d89-42ee-911f-633f36640f41)

 Welcome to the **Weather App** repository, a modern and feature-rich application that provides users with real-time weather information and forecasts.
-This project was developed as part of the final group project at IEEE Mansoura Computer Society Chapter.
+This project aims to deliver an intuitive and seamless weather experience, allowing users to stay informed about current weather conditions and upcoming forecasts.

 ## Features ✨